Table of Contents

 What is a Kubernetes metrics server?

 A Kubernetes Metrics server is a cluster add-on that allows you to collect resource metrics for autoscaling pipelines from Kubernetes.
 After receiving metrics, it delivers these aggregated metrics to the Kubernetes API server via the Metric API.
-The metrics server is used only for autoscaling purposes.
+The metrics server is used solely for autoscaling.

 The main advantages of Kubernetes metrics server: